Real Man

 Real Man is the sixth studio album by American country music singer Billy Dean.
 It was released August 25, 1998, via Capitol Records Nashville.
-The album includes two singles: the title track and "Innocent Bystander", which respectively reached #33 and #68 on the U.S. Billboard country singles charts.
+The album includes two singles: the title track and "Innocent Bystander", which respectively reached No. 33 and No. 68 on the U.S. Billboard country singles chart.
 Dean co-produced the album with David Gates, formerly of Bread, and co-wrote several of its songs with him.
-"Voices Singing," features the St. Nicholas School Children's Choir of Chattanooga, as well as Dean's son, Eli.
+"Voices Singing" features the St. Nicholas School Children's Choir of Chattanooga, as well as Dean's son, Eli.